top of page

 "Hell's Angels" was inspired by the typical naming of American

-squadrons, or other fighting groups, with a fierce, death defying title in
+squadrons, or other fighting groups, with a fierce, death-defying title

 "Angels Forever, Forever Angels"